 Qualified jobs for Federal Skilled Trades Program

 The required skills and occupations in the FSTP get listed by the NOC.
 The NOC list has five skill levels.
 It starts from Skill Level 0 to Skill Levels A, B, C, and D.

 The Federal Skilled Trades Program only approves skilled applicants in the Levels A or B. Only 100 people can get the Skill Level A group’s occupations.
-However, there is no limitation in Skill Levels B. The following occupation come into Levels B:
+However, there is no limitation in Skill Levels B. The following occupation comes into Levels B:

 - Electrical and Construction

-- Maintenance and Equipment operations
+- Maintenance and Equipment Operations